 Management is responsible for the Interim Financial Statements referred to in this MD&A and provides officers' disclosure certifications filed to the Canadian provincial securities commissions.
-The Audit Committee of the Company's Board approved the Interim Financial Statements and this MD&A. The Interim Financial Statements have been prepared in compliance with IAS 34 - Interim Financial Reporting and should be read in conjunction with NorthWest's audited consolidated financial statements for the year ended December 31, 2022 which have been prepared using accounting policies in compliance with International Financial Reporting Standards ("IFRS") and interpretations of the IFRS Interpretations Committee ("IFRIC") as issued by the International Accounting Standards Board ("IASB"), effective December 31, 2022.
-Our significant accounting policies are presented in Note 2 of the audited consolidated financial statements for the year ended December 31, 2022, and the Interim Financial Statements have been prepared using accounting policies consistent with those used in the audited consolidated financial statements for the year ended December 31, 2022.
-The following accounting amendments were adopted by the Company in the current period:
+The Audit Committee of the Company's Board approved the Interim Financial Statements and this MD&A. The Interim Financial Statement have been prepared in compliance with IAS 34 - Interim Financial Reporting and should be read in conjunction with NorthWest's audited consolidated financial statements for the year ended December 31, 2023 which have been prepared using accounting policies in compliance with IFRS Accounting Standards ("IFRS") and interpretations of the IFRS Interpretations Committee ("IFRIC") as issued by the International Accounting Standards Board ("IASB").
+Our material accounting policy information is presented in Note 2 of the audited consolidated financial statements for the year ended December 31, 2023.